kschan0214/sepia.documentation/docs/pages/References.rst

 Polak D., Chatnuntawech I., Yoon J., Srinivasan Iyer S., Lee J., Setsompop K., and Bilgic B. VaNDI:
 Variational Nonlinear Dipole Inversion enables QSM without free parameters (program number 0319).
 Proceedings of the International Society for Magnetic Resonance in Medicine 2019, Montreal Canada

+**MRI Susceptibility Calculation Methods**
+For the TKD software implementation, the following citation shall be included in the acknowledgements:
+`Shmueli, K et al. (2009).
+Magnetic susceptibility mapping of brain tissue in vivo using MRI phase data, Magnetic Resonance in Medicine vol 62 issue 6, 1510-1522 <https://doi.org/10.1002/mrm.22135>`_ and
+`Schweser, F et al. (2013).
+Toward online reconstruction of quantitative susceptibility maps: superfast dipole inversion, Magnetic Resonance in Medicine vol 69 issue 6, 1581-1593. <https://doi.org/10.1002/mrm.24405>`_

+For the dirTik and iterTik software implementations in the package, the following citation shall be included in the acknowledgements:
+Karsa, A et al. (2019).
+High Repeatability of Quantitative Susceptibility Mapping (QSM) in the Head and Neck With a View to Detecting Hypoxic Cancer Sites, In Proceedings of the 27th Annual Meeting of the ISMRM, Montreal, p.
+4939 and
+`Schweser, F et al. (2013).
+Toward online reconstruction of quantitative susceptibility maps: superfast dipole inversion, Magnetic Resonance in Medicine vol 69 issue 6, 1581-1593. <https://doi.org/10.1002/mrm.24405>`_